RapidOnGfuel/wordle-remake/README.md

 ## Errors:
 - Know of an Error and Want to report it?
-Please open a Issue, describe your issue, along side the steps to recreate it and then I will look into the issue and fix it.
+Please open a Issue,  TITLE IT **" ISSUE "** describe your issue, along side the steps to recreate it and then I will look into the issue and fix it.

+## Future Updates:
+-[ ] Score Keeper (logs to browser cookies, share with friends, etc) -[ ] Online Leaderboard (new tab at the top)
+- Want anything added?
+Open an Issue, title it " **FEATURE ADDITION** "

 ## Contributing